urib94/BainanceTradingBot/README.md

 3. Five possible Short MACD Over RSI strategies.
 * Current price above SMA 150 -> Market
 * Crosing the zero line upwards -> Limit
 * Not currently trailing -> If we have three negative downwards pyramid, activate trailing.
 Currently trailing ->  if the current candle is bigger than the previous and are both negative, deactivate trailing.
-Not currently trailing -> If wee need to sell by our trailing rules -> sell.
+Not currently trailing -> If we need to sell by our trailing rules -> sell.
 * Not currently trailing -> If we have three positive upwards pyramid, activate trailing.
 Currently trailing -> if the current candle is not bigger than the previous one and are positive, deactivate trailing.
 Not currently trailing -> If we need to sell by our own trailing rules -> sell.
 * Saftety net.

 ## Project structure
 We have 6 packages in our project:
-1. codeExecution
-3. data
-4. positions
-5. singleton Helpers
-6. strategies
-7. utils

-and one Main.java file that...
+1. codeExecution - The code runner.
+Expects user input, creates the investment manager.
+Basically starts the bot.
+2. data - Holds the real time data, which is the main object that holds the candles, calculate indicators more. the package also has account balance which manages the account.
+3. positions - Holds the position handler - which handles the current position and listen on the exit strategies.
+Selling instructions is the class that has the information we need for selling.
+4. singleton Helpers - Helper package that contains singleton classes that we use in our project.
+5. strategies - holds the main logic of the bot.
+Has the entry and exit strategies of rsi, long macd, short macd and useful constants.
+6. utils - Contains common utility functions and time constants.

 ## How to run
 In order to run the bot, you need to press "help" to view all the possible commands the bots offers.